Share Your CraftCheck out these Potato Salad Recipes shared by the ThriftyFun community!

 This sweet and savory salad with cucumbers and carrots is a delicious variation on the more traditional potato salad you are used to.
 This page contains a Japanese potato salad recipe.

 Potato salad is a classic picnic and party dish.
-Learn how to make a good ol' Old Fashioned Potato Salad in this guide.
+Learn how to make a good ol' Old Fashioned Potato Salad in this page.

-This is a guide about mashed potato salad.
 The texture of this salad may not be to everyone's liking, but it is a delicious alternative to the traditional chunky potato salad.
+This is a page about mashed potato salad.

 Firm textured red potatoes are a good choice for making your next bowl of potato salad.
 This page contains red potato salad recipes.

-This is a guide about making potato salad without mayo.
 Although potato salad is often made with mayonnaise you can substitute other ingredients.
+This is a page about making potato salad without mayo.

-This is a guide about Ruby Tuesday's potato salad recipe (copycat).
+This is a page about Ruby Tuesday's potato salad recipe (copycat).
 Trying to replicate a favorite restaurant food can be hit and miss.

 Share on ThriftyFunCheck out these Potato Salad Recipes.
 If you have made this recipe please submit a photo and let us know how it worked.
 Or, add your own recipe variation.